 The college fleet of nearly 60 vessels also includes the tug Pentagoet used in the only on-campus tug and barge program in the nation.
 The Capt.
 Susan J. Clark, a 70-foot, twin screw, crew-boat style vessel serves as the primary navigation training vessel for the Thompson School of Marine Transportation.
 The vessel is equipped with a complete Furuno navigation package at each student station, including radar, ARPA, electronic chart, electronic compass, and fathometer.
-The research vessel Friendship, equipped with side-scan sonar, a remotely operated vehicle, and a wide array of modern oceanographic instrumentation, serves the Marine Science program.
+The research vessel Friendship, equipped with CTD-rosette, and a wide array of modern oceanographic instrumentation, serves the Ocean Studies' programs.
 The schooner Bowdoin, a National Historic Landmark and Maine's Official Vessel, has taken MMA students on voyages as far north as Labrador and Greenland.
 Dozens of small sailboats, including Lasers, Mercuries, and 420s, for racing or recreational use, fill the Academy waterfront.